nautilus-cyberneering/pygithub/docs/how_to_sign_commits_using_the_gitpython_package.md

 2. Preset the passphrase
 3. Set Git global user

-After those steps you can call the GitPython commit method with the signing key ID you want to use.
+After those steps, you can call the GitPython commit method with the signing key ID you want to use.

 ## Import a GPG key using Python